robofei-home/hera_nav/README.md

 # hera_nav

-This package is an implementation of the [Ros Navigation Stack (RNS)](http://wiki.ros.org/navigation) for the [HERA robot (2020 version)](http://robofei.aquinno.com/athome/wp-content/uploads/2020/01/TDP2020ROBOFEI.pdf).
+This package is an implementation of the [Ros Navigation Stack (RNS)](http://wiki.ros.org/navigation) for the [HERA (2020 version)](http://robofei.aquinno.com/athome/wp-content/uploads/2020/01/TDP2020ROBOFEI.pdf).
 The [RNS]((http://wiki.ros.org/navigation)) is a set of packages from [ROS](https://www.ros.org/) specialized in navigating a mobile base.
 It uses information from [odometry](https://en.wikipedia.org/wiki/Odometry) and distance sensors ([laser scanning](https://en.wikipedia.org/wiki/Laser_scanning) and [point cloud](https://en.wikipedia.org/wiki/Point_cloud)) to generate speed commands sent to the robot.

 <figure align="center">